Polychemy/modelGEN/README.md

 2)Send a request to customize Polychemy Jewerly. (material, size, custom text, Jewlery type etc)<br>
 3)Our system will create a 3D Model of the Jewlery you requested.
 A link to download a low res OBJ file will be returned to you. (alternatively you can request a turntable GIF render instead)<br>
-5)Display your custom 3D Jewelry Design on a browser with WEBGL or any other display system of your choice.<br>
+5)Display your custom 3D Jewelry Design on a browser with your WEBGL or any other display system of your choice.<br>
-4)Place order on our Order API.<br>
+4)Place order on our Order API.
+(Send us the Model ID as well)<br>
 5)After payment has been cleared, we will manufacture and drop ship your Item.<br>